 The combination of two agents may lead to success in stunting cancer growths.
 VEGFR2 (Vascular endothelial growth factor receptor 2) regulates the cells that line the interior surface of blood vessels and lymphatic vessels.
 VEGFR2 stimulates cell growth.

-The programmed death ligand 1 (PD-L1) is a protein on the surface of cells that help regulate the body’s immune system.
+The programmed death ligand 1 (PD-L1) is a protein on the surface of cells that helps regulate the body’s immune system.

 “We chose to study the combination of ramucirumab with nivolumab because of the potential efficacy of these two agents in mesothelioma,” researchers noted in the description of the trial.

 Researchers predict that the two agents may show a “potential synergistic activity,” meaning that in combination, the outcome will produce a greater effect on the cancer cells.

 The U.S. Food and Drug Administration (FDA) approved both ramucirumab and nivolumab to separately treat certain cancers.
 Ramucirumab is used as a treatment of advanced lung, colorectal, and gastric or gastric-esophageal junction cancer.
 The combination of ramucirumab and nivolumab to treat mesothelioma has not been approved and is still considered investigational.

 This trial is the first of its kind to test this combination of ramucirumab and nivolumab on mesothelioma patients.
 Researchers hope that the combination of treatment drugs will help keep the cancer under control by slowing or shrinking tumor growth.

 Researchers seek to measure the overall survival from registration until death from any cause at two years after treatment.

 The clinical trial began in 2018 and is now recruiting for phase II.
 Researchers estimate its completion by June 2021.